The Goose, Golden Egg and Farmer

 “My nest may be small, but it can hold my entire family, but your shell is lonely because it only holds you” chirped the bird, tired of the tortoises’ boasting.
 The tortoise realized this was true and now felt ashamed of bothering the bird.
 The bird’s home may be small, but it was full, unlike his big shell.

 The Proud Rose

 In a garden, a rose and a cactus were planted together.
-The rose was very proud of her vibrant red petals and her beauty and would often complain about being planted next to the ugly cactus.
-She would shame the cactus and ridicule it, because it was no match for her beauty.
+The rose was very proud of her vibrant red petals and her beauty.
+It would often complain about being planted next to the ugly cactus.
+She would shame the cactus and ridicule it because it was no match for her beauty.

 But soon the tables turned.
 There came a season of drought, and no rain.
 Soon the rose began to wilt and its petals began to droop.
 But the cactus remained the same.
 Birds would often come to the cactus to suck water too.
 Defeated, the rose requested the cactus for some water one day.
 Considering her own insults, she thought the cactus would turn her away but the kind cactus quickly gave her water, and they continued to foster this new friendship.

 This brings us to an important moral in the story, to not judge anyone’s looks.

 A little boy sitting in a depressed mood as he failed the English test.